QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature: Finite baryon density and temperature

 \subsection{Finite baryon density}

-Before describing the temperature and magnetic field dependent of the chiral condensate and dynamical masses of quarks in the NJL model with help of the proper-time regularization scheme, here we explain how we obtain the quark masses as a function of baryon density in the QMC model~\cite{Guichon:2018uew,Saito:2005rv}.
-The effective current quark mass $m_q^*$ in nuclear medium is calculated by $ m_q^* = m_q - V_\sigma^q$, where $m_q$ and $V_\sigma^q$ are the current quark mass and the scalar potential, respectively.
-The scalar potential is related with the scalar coupling constant $g_\sigma^q$ and $\sigma$ mean field.
-Note in present work we use $m_q =$ 0.0164 GeV in order to be consistent with the NJL model.
+Before describing the temperature and magnetic field dependent of the chiral condensate and dynamical masses of the quarks in the NJL model with the help of the PTR scheme, here we briefly describe how we obtain the effective current quark mass in the QMC model at finite baryon density~\cite{Guichon:2018uew,Saito:2005rv}.
+In this section, we avoid to repeat the full details of the QMC calculation, therefore, for the interested readers, we refer to Refs~\cite{Guichon:2018uew,Saito:2005rv,HOT18}.

+In the QMC model, the effective current quark mass $m_q^*$ at finite baryon density is calculated by $ m_q^* = m_q - V_\sigma^q$, where $m_q$ and $V_\sigma^q$ are the current quark mass, and the scalar potential, respectively.
+The scalar potential is related with the scalar coupling constant $g_\sigma^q$, and $\sigma$ mean field.
+Note that in present work, we use $m_q =$ 0.0164 GeV in order to be consistent with the vacuum NJL model, which independently calculated in Ref.~\cite{HOT18}.

-The scalar and vector coupling constants used are determined by fitting the binding energy $E/A =$ 15.7 MeV at nuclear saturation density, $\rho_0 = 0.15$ fm$^{-3}$.
-The calculated compression modulus is $K = 281.5$ MeV, and the effective nucleon mass $M_N^{*}$ obtained is estimated to be around 0.80 $M_N$ where $M_N =$ 939 MeV is the free space nucleon mass.
-Further details about the parameters are given above, see Ref.~\cite{HOT18}.
+In the QMC model, the scalar and vector coupling constants are determined by fitting the binding energy $E/A =$ 15.7 MeV at nuclear saturation density $\rho_0 = 0.15$ fm$^{-3}$ as in Ref.~\cite{HOT18}.
+Then, we used the obtained coupling constant to calculate the current quark mass in medium and the effective nucleon mass.
+The compression modulus of the QMC model is taken $K = 281.5$ MeV, and the effective nucleon mass $M_N^{*}$ is estimated to be around 0.80 $M_N$, where $M_N =$ 939 MeV is the free space nucleon mass.

-Using these parameters and $m_q^*$ input we calculate the in-medium constituent quark mass for the light quark mass of Eq.~(\ref{eq:massNJLProp}) in the NJL model which is shown in Table~\ref{tab:model1}.
-These in-medium constituent quark masses obtained will be used as input to the chiral quark condensate, constituent quark mass and light meson properties at nonvanishing temperature and magnetic field.
+Using the obtained parameters and $m_q^*$, we calculate the in--medium constituent quark mass for the light quark mass of Eq.~(\ref{eq:massNJLProp}) for various baryon densities $\rho_B = [0.00-1.25] \rho_0$ in the NJL model as shown in Table~\ref{tab:model1}.